yardasol/group-project-template/CONTRIBUTING.md

 - there exists the main copy of the main and devel branches,
-- there exists your fork's copy of the main, devel, and Work branches, -*AND* there exists your *local* copy of the maib, devel, and Work branches.
+- there exists your fork's copy of the main, devel, and Work branches, -*AND* there exists your *local* copy of the main, devel, and Work branches.

 It is important now to note that you may wish to work from home or the office.
 If you keep your fork's branches up to date (i.e., "push" your changes before